Indicia-Team/indicia-docs/administrating/warehouse/importing-uksi.rst

 * Close the Show Table dialog.
 * Use the Views toolbutton to change to SQL View.
 * Then paste the query in and save the query with the appropriate title.
-* Repeat until all 8 queries are created.
+* Repeat until all 9 queries are created.

 **Query 1 - title=all_designation_kinds**

+This query gets the list of terms used to populate the categories of taxon designations.

 .. code-block:: sql